mbemekou/intruder/README.md

 # intruder
 simple  pythonic  fuzzer

-PortScanner is a simple tool written in python to help you fuzz web pages
+intruder is a simple tool written in python to help you fuzz web pages

 Author: Mbemekou Fred